The Code of Criminal Procedure is also called the criminal procedure code (CrPC). This code was enacted in 1973 and came into force on April 1, 1974.

-CrPC Act provides that Every person is allowed a fair trial and hearing by an independent and unbiased Tribunal.
-The accused gets considered innocent until the charges against him get proved.
-The accused has the right to be represented by his counsel.
-The accused also has a right to cross-examine the witnesses of the opposite party.
+CrPC provides that every person is allowed a fair trial and hearing by an independent and unbiased Tribunal.
+The accused is considered innocent until proved the charges against him.
+The accused has the right to be represented by his counsel, and the accused also has a right to cross-examine the witnesses of the opposite party.

 The Criminal Procedure Code and Indian penal code both lay down the foundation of the criminal justice system in India.
 The enactment of these legislations led to the consolidation of criminal laws in India.

 They play their role in the ineffective administration of justice.
 The CrPC and IPC can be effective by applying the India evidence act 1965, a procedural law like CrPC.

 The CrPC prevents violation of the principle of natural justice and delays in the investigation and trial process.